reissbaker/structural/README.md

 1. Write a bunch of `if` statements to validate each piece of data;
 2. Write piles of schema validation code in various verbose languages (e.g.
-   JSON schema, XML DTDs / Relax-NG / Schema / etc.);
+   JSON Schema, XML DTDs / Relax-NG / Schema / etc.);
 3. Or skip validating the data and pray.

 Structural allows you to skip writing validation code and instead encode